Arbol-Project/gridded-etl-tools/docs/metadata_standard.md

 Standalone metadata
 -------------------

 Accompanying each dataset's in-zarr metadata are a series of standalone metadata files in JSON format fully compatible with the [SpatioTemporal Asset Catalog (STAC) standard](https://stacspec.org/en).
 The main file (the "item" file in STAC parlance) is designed to be compatible with the [STAC Item metadata standard](https://github.com/radiantearth/stac-spec/tree/master/item-spec) and contains a more expansive set of metadata fields better suited to understanding the dataset's provenance and purpose and displaying it in a catalog of datasets.
-These are used by the [dClimate Marketplace](https://alpha.marketplace.dclimate.net/) to display information about all datasets.

-Example standalone metadata files can be found via the dClimate API using the code outlined in the [Retrieval](#retrieval) section.
+Example standalone metadata files can be found via the Arbol API using the code outlined in the [Retrieval](#retrieval) section.

 The dataset's item metadata also links to the previous iterations of the dataset and its corresponding item metadata if it has been updated.
 By jumping through these links in successive metadata JSONs a user can "rewind" the dataset or its metadata to a desired historical date.